steakholders/maap/README.md

 For populate the database with test collections, move to `./extra/` directory.
 JSON files contain test data.

-`populate-users-db.sh` and `populate-data-db.sh` are scripts that populate the database with example data, for using them on local database do:
+`populate-users-db.sh` and `populate-data-db.sh` are scripts that populate the database with example data, To use them on a local database, do:

 `./populate-users-db.sh --host localhost:27017 --db users`
 `./populate-data-db.sh --host localhost:27017 --db data`

-For more details see [*Firse usage*](https://github.com/steakholders/maap-dev/wiki/Primo-utilizzo) from wiki.
+For more details see [*First usage*](https://github.com/steakholders/maap-dev/wiki/Primo-utilizzo) from wiki.

 DSL Configuration
 ---
-Here are a few common configurations for an DSL file:
+Here are a few common configurations for a DSL file:

 ```  javascript